The Bill series 23

 Series 23 of British television drama The Bill was broadcast from 3 January until 28 December 2007.
-The series consisted of 92 episodes.
+The series consists of 92 episodes.
 On 2 April 2014, the complete series was released on DVD in Australia as a Region 0, playable anywhere in the world.
 Several episodes were aired out of production order, such as the conclusion of the Zain Nadir plot (which was brought forward owing to demand from the viewers), and so, to avoid confusion, some episodes were renumbered.
 However, the DVD release carries the episodes in broadcast order, rather than production order, meaning that the DVD synopsis printed on the sleeve is heavily incorrect.
 The DVD synopsis also removes all titles (including those carried on screen), and continues to tally the episodes by number.
 The DVD release does not contain episodes 540–542, "Moving Target" Parts 1–3, owing to licensing rights for these episodes not being available.